Main page Site news

 Elliott waves

-Elliott Wave Analysis Theory - Impulse Wave Pattern
+Elliott Wave Theory – The Impulse Wave Pattern for Predicting Trends

-• The first five waves are an impulse wave pattern
+• The first five waves form the impulse wave pattern

-Let's analyze an impulse wave pattern consisting of 5 waves.
-In it, in the direction of the trend, 3 main waves are directed – 1, 3 and 5.
-Waves 2 and 4 are corrective and directed against the trend.
+Let’s examine the impulse wave pattern made up of five waves.
+In this pattern, three waves (1, 3, and 5) move in the direction of the trend, while waves 2 and 4 are corrective, moving against the trend.

 Elliott waves impulse wave pattern